-1. To get a better view of your image, click the Zoom Control drop-down list (at the upper-right corner of the Stage area) and choose 200%.
+1. To get a better view of your image, click the Zoom Control drop-down list (upper-right corner of the Stage area) and choose 200%.

-If you don't see the Zoom Control drop-down list, choose Windows; Toolbars; Edit Bar to display it.
+If you don't see the Zoom Control drop-down list, choose Window⊏ Toolbars⇔Edit Bar to display it.